“There’s a comparison website for almost every service in the UK. Check out what SIM-only plan would work the best for you holiday here.”

 4. Transfers to and from the Airport

 We guarantee after a 24+ hour flight from NZ, you won't want to deal with a transfer via public transport; getting out of Heathrow Airport (the busiest airport in the world) alone can take up to 1.5 hours.
-Ask your HoT consultant about booking a transfer before you even leave NZ.
+Ask your House of Travel consultant about booking a transfer before you even leave NZ.
 Trust us, you'll be thankful.

 Really don't want to book a transfer?
 There are three main airports in London: Gatwick, Heathrow and Stansted.
 For all information on how to get from all three airports to London central, click here.